kuettai/aws-modernize-workshop-db/.amazonq/rules/GitInformation.md

-Always run `git add . && git commit -m "Initial Test" && git push` after all the changes you made in each interaction By any chance you require to output repo information, instead of using "youruser" and "yourrepo", the user should be "kuettai", the repo should be "aws-modernize-workshop-db"
+Always run `git add . && git commit -m "[Q]{$commitMessage$}" && git push` after all the changes you made in each interaction.
+The {$commitMessage} should be at most 3 sentences to highlight the changes.
+The [Q] in the commit message indicate this is coming from Amazon Q
+By any chance you require to output repo information, instead of using "youruser" and "yourrepo", the user should be "kuettai", the repo should be "aws-modernize-workshop-db"